wp-plugins/contact-form-7-lead-info-with-country/readme.txt

 This plugin adds the Form Page URL, Original Referrer, Landing Page, User IP, Country of the User IP and Browser to Contact Form 7 when inserting the [tracking-info] shortcode in the Message body.

-= Do I need to install another plugin to make this one work?  = In order to display the Country it needs the [GeoIP Detection plugin](https://wordpress.org/plugins/geoip-detect/) that can be found in the WordPress plugin repository.
+= Do I need to install another plugin to make this one work?  = Contact Form 7 Lead info with country is an **addon module for the Contact Form 7 plugin**.
+You need to have [Contact Form 7](https://wordpress.org/plugins/contact-form-7/) installed and active.
+In order to display the Country it needs the [GeoIP Detection plugin](https://wordpress.org/plugins/geoip-detect/) that can be found in the WordPress plugin repository.
 This plugin "provides geographic information detected by an IP adress". *This plugin auto-updates the GeoIP database once a week.
 This product includes GeoLite data created by MaxMind, available from [www.maxmind.com](http://www.maxmind.com).*

 If the [GeoIP Detection plugin](https://wordpress.org/plugins/geoip-detect/) is not installed and enabled, you will only see the IP address, without the country of the IP adress.